 The path to the Vanier Museopark

-It was the group Action Vanier, with Mr. René Doré as president, who first set up a committee with the mandate of creating the first Museum of Vanier.
-This committee’s first meeting was held at Action Vanier’s maple grove in 2002 and was presided over by Mrs. Diane Doré.
-Many Vanier District mayors and councillors attended (Mr. Roger Crête, Mr. Guy Cousineau, Mrs. Gisèle Lalonde) as well as interested residents.
-Thanks to numerous partners and sponsors, including the City of Ottawa, the ROPFO (Regroupement des organismes du patrimoine franco-ontarien), the B.I.A.
-Vanier Business Improvement Area and the Trillium Foundation of Ontario, the Vanier Museopark was born.
+Action Vanier, a now-defunt group of concerned citizens, with René Doré at its helm, first set up a committee with the goal of creating the first museum in Vanier.
+The committee first met at Action Vanier’s maple grove in 2002, and was then presided over by Diane Doré.
+Present at this inaugural meeting were mayors and councillors of the Ottawa-Vanier ward, including Roger Crête, Guy Cousineau, and Gisèle Lalonde, as well as local residents.
+Thanks to numerous partners and sponsors, including the City of Ottawa, the ROPFO (Regroupement des organismes du patrimoine franco-ontarien), the Vanier B.I.A. and the Trillium Foundation of Ontario — the Vanier Museopark was born!

 The Museopark also provides fascinating temporary exhibits.
 Over the last three years, the Museopark has presented such exhibits as “Ontario, a feminine epic,” “Preserving our past: a restoration project” and “Vers les affaires.”